Ghost Town USA’s

 Lemhi Co.

-This class C-placer gold mining is located on a rough four-wheel-drive road in the Salmon National Forest, 14 miles northeast of Cobalt, and 8 miles west of US 93 at a point five miles south of Salmon.
+This class C placer gold mining is located on a rough four-wheel-drive road in the Salmon National Forest, 14 miles northeast of Cobalt, and 8 miles west of US 93 at a point five miles south of Salmon.
 Leesburg began in 1866, and quickly was home to 3000 folks, and over 100 businesses.
-A number of wooden buildings are said to remain along what used to be the main street of this isolated community.
+A cemetery and a number of wooden buildings remain along what used to be the main street of this isolated community.

 MINERAL CITY